 |Photo courtesy Joel Wolpert|

 Corlé was born and raised in Juneau and now lives (during the school year) with Geoff, and her magical 6 year old daughter, Elle, in Colorado where she is attending Naropa University.
 Trained as a massage therapist at the Green Mountain Institute, she will be offering massage to interested participants during the camp.
-She has taken up trail running in the past year, and will be joining us for some of the runs during the camp.
+She has taken up trail running in the past couple years, and will be joining us for some of the runs during the camp.
 Corlé is also an experienced cook/baker and will be helping with the food planning and preparation during the camp.